-Standard History of Kosciusko County, Indiana (1919), p.
+(3) Margaret Allred (b.
+11 May 1778, NC-18 Mar 1855, Wayne Co., IN) m.
+Thomas Allred (24 Feb 1781, NC-27 Sep 1860, NC) a bricklayer, according to the 1850 census.
+Margaret and her husband are buried at the King Cemetery in Richmond, IN.
+Wayne County is just across the border from Preble, Darke and Butler counties in OH.
+46 The biography of a grandson "Thomas A. Hoover," as published in A Standard History of Kosciusko County, Indiana (1919), p.
 651, states that subject's father, "Andrew Hoover...
 On February 9, 1837...married Miss Mary Allred, a native of Ohio, though married in Wayne County, Indiana, where her parents were pioneers.
 She was the daughter of Thomas and Margaret (Allred) Allred, who came from North Carolina to Ohio about 1808, and her father subsequently served in the War of 1812."
 This statement is important, because it shows that Thomas Allred was originally settled in Ohio and that his wife's maiden name was also Allred.
 I think it very likely that the connection to James Allred's family is through Margaret and not Thomas.
-55 Thomas, I believe, per his early land transactions and the naming of his daughter Lilly Ann, to be a son of John Allred, Jr. and wife Lilly Ann.
-Thomas did sell property in Butler Co., OH from Wayne Co., IN, where he later settled permanently.
-56 He claimed service in the Ohio Militia during the War of 1812 under Capt.
-John Fleming and Major Lanier.
-He made an application under warrant number 55-80-8769, although it was rejected.
-Children (per Thomas's estate settlement57) were: William Allred (b.
-11 Sep 1806 d.
-1839, Wayne Co., IN)58 m.
-5 Mar 1829 (Wayne Co., IN) Rebecca Spivy; Zebedee Allred (15 Nov 1808--2 Dec 1827); Lilly Ann Allred (22 Aug 1821--9 Aug 1873) m.
-Landon R. Thomas; Louvisa Allred (18 Oct 1813--2 Mar 1848) m.
-James E. Bryant (1809-1871) (grandchildren, James Bryant, Robert Bryant, John Bryant, Frances Bryant, Lucady Bryant m.
-Joseph Lacy); Mary or Polly Allred (b.
-19 Jan 1818) m.
-9 Feb 1837, Alfred Hoover; Miriam Allred (b.
-22 Nov 1816) m.
-John Duke; Lusada Allred (b.
-6 Jan 1811 d.
-3 Dec 1902, Sherrad, IL) m.
-5 Mar 1829 (Wayne Co., IN) John Spivey.
+47 Thomas, I believe, per his early land transactions and the naming of his daughter Lilly Ann, to be a son of John Allred, Jr. and wife Lilly Ann.
+Thomas did sell property in Butler Co., OH from Wayne Co., IN, where he later

-because John Allred, Sr. was a natural son of Samuel Finley.
+&lt;sup>46 In fact, both Thomas and Isaac Allred were resident in Wayne Co., IN in 1820.
+Henry Allred resided there by 1822, when he bought land from Thomas.
+The common residence of these three heads of household around this time links them closely together.
+It is possible that Isaac Allred was among the youngest sons of James Allred (he had two born between 1790 and 1800 per the 1800 census) and Thomas's brother-in-law.
+Henry was possibly Thomas's brother.
+It is important to note that male Allred descendants in the direct male line of John Allred, Jr. and Lilly Ann (Thomas Allred's parents) should bear the Finley DNA signature, rather than the Allred signature.
+That is because John Allred, Sr. was a natural son of Samuel Finley.
 All or nearly all male Allreds who match Finley and cannot prove their descent from John Allred, Sr.'s (d.
 1792) younger sons Jonathan and Joseph (whose families are clearly documented) must be descended from John Allred, Jr. and Lilly Ann.
 Isaac Allred of Wayne Co., IN and his male Allred descendants match the Allred signature, not the Finley signature.

-55 I believe this Thomas was a son of John Allred, Jr. and wife Lilly Ann.
+&lt;sup>47 I believe this Thomas was a son of John Allred, Jr. and wife Lilly Ann.
 See subsequent article on that topic "Which John Was That?."
 It is important to note that some Ohio descendants believe that this Thomas was Elias's son and that Margaret was actually an Aldridge, rather than an Allred, but that could be because they are confusing her with a different Thomas Allred who accompanied the Nathan Aldridge family to Anderson Co., Tennessee.
 His wife was Margaret Aldridge, daughter of Nathan.
 He was never in the Midwest, though he later lived for a while in Blount Co., AL and Knox Co., TN.